Badger Mountain Ski Area

 Badger Mountain Ski Area is a small ski area, 4 miles SW of Waterville, Washington.
 It is located on the northeastern flank of Badger Mountain.
 Established in 1939, it is currently a volunteer-run ski area sponsored by the local Waterville Lions Club.
-The ski area has one T-bar, two rope tows, and offers sledding.
-The resort has a relatively low elevation, of 3145 ft, therefore the ski area does not usually receive adequate snow until January.
+The ski area has one Dopplemayr T-bar, two rope tows, and offers sledding.
+The resort has a relatively low elevation of 3145 ft; therefore, the ski area does not usually receive adequate snow until January.
 The ski area has one small lodge with a kitchen and fireplace.
 Badger Mt. advertises the "Lowest Priced Lift Ticket in North America" ($15 as of January 2025).